 To keep straight hair curly in humid weather, remember to bring a spray that has humidity resistant ingredients.
 These hair products are not difficult to find stores around Hanoi.

-Hanoi – land of a thousand years of history and culture, is the holder of many cultural values.
-When spring comes, hundreds of festivals, big or small, takes place all around the city, including Tet (Lunar New Year), which is the biggest festivals in Vietnam.
+Hanoi – the land of a thousand years of history and culture, is the holder of many cultural values.
+When spring comes, hundreds of festivals, big or small, take place all around the city, including Tet (Lunar New Year), which is the biggest festivals in Vietnam.

 Tet usually falls in late January or early February.
 Things start to heat up as soon as Spring comes and the exciting atmosphere can be felt throughout the entire nation.